 he looked up,” Oh, I need to be home fast.
 My mom expects me to

-babysit my little sister and brother.”
-Then he was off like
+babysit my little sister and brother.
+I forgot.”
+Then he was

-greased lighting.
+to all business.
 Booking it.
-Track star at work.
+Track star at work folks.

 Hard to believe he was my

 friend considering were he stood in the school social order.
 I being